misosoupTgit/NoRespLoadFix-Legacy-archive/README.md

+# <span style="color:#f00">This project has already been archived!</span>

+This is due to special circumstances related to project management, so we are simply migrating the page.</span>

+Since the modpack has already been added, we are treating it as an archived project that has not been listed.
+We recommend migrating it as soon as possible.</span>

 # NoRespLoadFix

 A Minecraft Forge mod that prevents Windows from showing the "Not Responding" dialog during high-load operations such as modpack startup, texture reloading, world loading, and language loading.